What you need to know:

 - As of July 12, 2021, Boston City Hall is now open to the public five days a week.
 Appointments are no longer needed for in-person services.

-- Youth 12 and older in Massachusetts are now eligible for the Pfizer vaccine, while everyone 18 and older can receive any COVID-19 vaccine.
+- Youth between the ages of five and seventeen in Massachusetts are now eligible for the Pfizer vaccine, while everyone eighteen and older can receive any COVID-19 vaccine.
 You can sign up to get vaccinated through the state's website, or visit our website for Boston vaccination sites.

 - All Boston Public Library branch libraries not currently under reconstruction reopened for in-person services on June 14, 2021.